Limitations and workarounds

 Unfortunately this model can lead to deadlock in the case of "busy loops", where a thread repeatedly checks for something to happen indefinitely or until some amount of wall-clock-time has passed. e.g., a worker thread might repeatedly check whether work is available for some amount of time before going to sleep on a futex, to avoid the latency of going to sleep and waking back up in cases where work arrives quickly.
 However since Shadow normally doesn't advance time when making non-blocking syscalls or allow other threads to run, such a loop can run indefinitely, deadlocking the whole simulation.

-When feasible, it's usually good practice to modify such loops to have a bound on the number of iterations instead of or in addition to a bound on wallclock time.
+Even outside of Shadow, it's usually good practice for such loops to have a bound on the number of iterations instead of or in addition to a bound on wallclock time.
+When feasible, modifying the relevant loops to do this, and better yet upstreaming that modification, is typically the ideal solution.

-For cases where modifying the loop is infeasible, Shadow provides the option --model-unblocked-syscall-latency.
-When this option is enabled, Shadow moves time forward a small amount on every syscall (and VDSO function call), and switches to another thread if one becomes runnable in the meantime (e.g. because network data arrived when the clock moved forward, unblocking it).
+For cases where modifying the loop is infeasible, and the busy loop has a bound on wallclock time or contains some other syscall (such as sched_yield), Shadow provides the option --model-unblocked-syscall-latency.
+When this option is enabled, Shadow moves time forward a small amount on every syscall (and VDSO function call, and time-check via rdtsc instruction), and switches to another thread if one becomes runnable in the meantime (e.g. because network data arrived when the clock moved forward, unblocking it).

 This feature should only be used when it's needed to get around such loops.
 Some limitations: